Five Amazing Indian Women in Yoga

 As the director of The Yoga Institute in Mumbai, Dr. Yogendra is known for her compassionate personality and radiant aura.
 She has even taken it upon herself to educate women on how yoga can have a positive impact on their health and their lives.
 It’s no wonder that she was honoured with a Lifetime Achievement Award for being an ambassador of yoga, peace and harmony.

-Are there any other Indian women in yoga you would like to recognize?
+Are there any other Indian women in Yoga that you’d like to recognize or discuss?
 Leave your comments below!

 Hi Andrea, your website is very informational and everything is so easy to find.
 It makes me want to learn more about yoga.
 It was interesting to learn about the women in yoga.